okinawabob/um/cmis102.md

 #### Online cloud based editor [Repl.it](https://repl.it/)

-Sign up for a [Repl.it](https://repl.it/) account.
+If you prefer working online, Yyou can sign up for a free [Repl.it](https://repl.it/) account.
 You may use your Github.com account or an email address to set up this account.

 After you have created an account and confirmed it via email you will then create your first project by Create a new repl selecting **HTML, CSS, JS**.
 This will create the required default HTML code for you.

-Watch and take notes for these 9 videos [HTML Tutorials - using repl.it](https://www.youtube.com/playlist?list=PL2cGEaSEhir6QbCn1oKARAnVAHZhwgSDT)
+Watch and take notes for these 9 videos [HTML Tutorials - using repl.it](https://www.youtube.com/playlist?list=PL2cGEaSEhir6QbCn1oKARAnVAHZhwgSDT) if you would like to use repl.it

 Please work through Assignment 1 utilizing Repl.it creating a separate Repl for each part or Assignment 1.